bila9630/HKTE/HONESTY.md

 While our prior experience with spatial visualization informed our architecture, the implementation submitted for this project is entirely original.

 To maximize our output during the limited hackathon window, we utilized AI coding assistants as part of our development workflow.
-These tools were used to help scaffold boilerplate code, accelerate the translation of our mathematical optimization logic (the Simplex solver) into JavaScript, and refine the Tailwind/Radix UI components.

 No pre-existing Mapbox codebase, private templates, or proprietary logistics software from previous projects were copied or reused.
 Every line of React/TypeScript, the specific route optimization logic, and the TanStack Start integration were built specifically for this event.